Department website: https://krieger.jhu.edu/wgs/

 Behavioral Biology

 This course will examine the historical and current theories of sexual orientation and sexual variation development by examining the biological, psychological and social contributing factors that influence the development of sexual orientations and variations along with treatment and modification of problematic sexual behaviors.
-Students may enroll in both AS.200.204 and AS.290.420, but cannot do so in the same semester.
 Priority given to Behavioral Biology majors.
-Note: For credit towards a Psychology major, students should register for AS.200.204 Human Sexuality, rather than this course.

 Biophysics